 Form a planning team.
 Discuss event format.
 Arrange for speakers and/or tour stops.
-Assign team tasks such as promotion (ads & invitations), food, transportation, sponsorship, etc. Ask for volunteers to help with the event.
+Assign team tasks such as promotion (ads and invitations), food, transportation, sponsorship, etc. Ask for volunteers to help with the event.
+Contract speakers and entertainment.

-6 Weeks Prior to the Event
+6 Weeks Prior to Event